Search

 • Plenty of food: MTS are detritivores, meaning they feed on decaying organic matter.
 Supplement their diet with algae wafers or blanched vegetables like zucchini or spinach.

-• A healthy population: Having a good mix of males and females is crucial for successful breeding.
+• A healthy population: Having a good mix of males and females is crucial for successful malaysian trumpet snail reproduction.
 Fortunately, MTS are hermaphrodites, meaning they possess both male and female reproductive organs.
 However, they still require another snail to reproduce.

 Malaysian Trumpet Snail Care